 Built in 1840, Wray Castle is a great place to visit in Windermere, just don’t tell that to the wife of Dr. James Dawson.
 The castle was built using her fortune, but after a mere glance, she refused to move in.

-This picturesque lakeside town is a must when deciding which places to visit along Lake Windermere.
+This picturesque lakeside town on the northern tp of Lake Windermere is a must when deciding which places to visit.
 The town is surrounded by some of the best landscapes in the UK.

-Take your time discovering the streets full of shops, restaurants and bookstores.
-If the weather ruins your plans, popping into the town’s many is one of the best things to do in Windermere when it rains.
+Take your time discovering the streets full of shops, restaurants, and bookstores. popping into the town’s many bookshops or pubs is one of the best things to do in Windermere when it rains.

-Make yourself a sweet treat at the Chocolate Factory or, for the spirit lovers out there – those of the alcohol kind, that is – explore a wide range of liqueurs and liquor at Kindred Spirits.
-Why not take home a small batch to enjoy around the evening fire?
+Make yourself a sweet treat at the Chocolate Factory or explore a wide range of liqueurs and liquor at Kindred Spirits.
+Why not take home a treat to enjoy around the evening fire?

 Embarking on a hot air balloon ride is truly one of the more spectacular ways to spend the day.
 Take in the entirety of the Lake Districts in a single incredible flight.
 Pendle and Cumbria balloon flights leave just after sunrise and right before sunset offering a small and private expedition 4000ft in the air.

 Picture this – high above the largest natural lake in England, you stand with your partner, champagne glass in hand.
-As far as the eye can see are towering mountain tops, green valleys and small Olde English towns.
 This really is the date of dreams for couples seeking a romantic outing!

 Built towards the end of the 18th century, this eclectic landmark became a hit among tourists some 50 years later in the 1830s.
 The stained-glass windows create a colourful frame that surrounds what the locals call a “drawing room”.
 For decades, this room has allowed visitors to picture the beauty of Lake Windermere through these shades and pushed them to imagine it through the seasons.
 No need for an Insta filter with this historic ruin!

-From the ferry terminal on the Windermere west shore, you can take the brisk hike up to take a picture at one of the hit tourist attractions in the Lake District.
+From the ferry terminal on the Windermere western shore, you can take a brisk hike up to take a picture at one of the hit tourist attractions in the Lake District.

-The brooding mountains that surround Lake District are an essential feature of what makes this region so special.
+The brooding mountains, misty lake, and surrounding fells of the Lake District are an essential feature of what makes this region so special.
 Hike this majestic environment, shaped by the Ice Age and the inevitability of glacial wear and tear, and you’ll undoubtedly leave with a smile on your face.

-Second, trek up from Bowness-on-Windermere to Brant Fell, and discover picture-perfect lakeside views with three-metre tall rocky outcrops.
+Second, trek up from Bowness-on-Windermere (on the eastern shore of Windermere Lake) to Brant Fell, and discover picture-perfect lakeside views with three-metre tall rocky outcrops.
 A perfect short (three and a half miles) hike to get away from the busy lakeside.

 While not for the faint of heart, this route sure does command your respect.
 Surrounded by impeccable scenery, this is a fantastic way to reach the eastern Lakeside District whilst also discovering great vantage points.

-As I am sure you can already tell, cycling around this countryside is one of the best things to do in Windermere.
-The lake, surrounding picturesque mountains and accessible trails, provides beautiful vistas for this outdoor excursion.
+As I am sure you can already tell, cycling around this countryside and around the lakeshore is one of the best things to do in Windermere.
+The lake, surrounding picturesque mountains, and accessible trails, provides beautiful vistas for this outdoor excursion.

-Total Adventure UK also run cycling tours throughout the Lakeside District.
+Total Adventure UK also runs cycling tours throughout the Lakeside District.